-- Action 2.1 School and community events increase the sense of school connectedness. - Action 2.2 Communication through multiple methods including the website and newsletter lead to increased participation in school programs and support. - Action 2.3 Parent University is the school's obligation with parent engagement opportunity, parent/guardian involvement which results in increased student achievement.
+Action 2.1 The action of the school and community events were expected to increase the quality of the sense of school connectedness and student/parent engagement and according to the survey results, it did.

+Action 2.2 The action of communication through multiple methods including the website and newsletter was expected to lead to increased participation in school programs and support and according to survey results, it did.

+Action 2.3 The action of Parent University was expected to increase parents/learning coaches' knowledge of teaching and learning as well as provide support opportunities, and according to survey results, it did.